muxi-ai/faissx/server/README.md

 - Configure FAISS indices appropriate for your use case (flat indices for small datasets, IVF/HNSW for larger datasets)
 - Run the server on machines with sufficient memory for your indices
 - Consider GPU acceleration for large-scale deployments

+## Current Limitations

+Recent client-side optimizations have identified several limitations in the current server implementation that will be addressed in future versions:

+### Missing API Methods

+1. **Vector Reconstruction**
+   - No implementation for `reconstruct` and `reconstruct_n`
+   - Missing `get_vectors` functionality for retrieving vectors

+2. **Index Management**
+   - No `reset` method to clear vectors while preserving training
+   - Missing `merge_indices` functionality for combining multiple indices
+   - Inconsistent handling of index training states

+3. **Parameter Controls**
+   - Limited support for setting index parameters like nprobe
+   - Inconsistent handling of training parameters

+### Inconsistent Response Formats

+- Some operations return raw values instead of structured responses
+- Inconsistent error message formatting
+- Index IDs sometimes returned as strings, sometimes as dictionaries

+### Training Behavior Issues

+- Some indices report "This index type does not require training" incorrectly
+- Inconsistent behavior when adding vectors to untrained indices
+- Unclear status reporting for training state

+### Planned Improvements

+The following improvements are planned to address these limitations:

+1. Implementation of vector reconstruction API
+2. Standardization of response formats
+3. Addition of index reset and merge functionality
+4. Improved training state management
+5. Enhanced parameter controls

 ## Testing